 - Log on to the EMR console.

-- In the top navigation bar, select the region where your cluster resides.
-Select the resource group as required.
-By default, all resources of the account appear.
+- In the top navigation bar, select the region where your cluster resides and select a resource group based on your business requirements.

 - Click the Cluster Management tab.